 Professionals don’t joke around with quality, they require perfect performance from their monitors. run calibration tests before you buy a new monitor.

-Best 4k Monitor for Video Editing: Our Picks
+Best 4k Monitor for Video Editing: Our Picks for 2020

 There you have it, a list of three options you can consider right away: